kuba-jablonski/chingu_board/client/README.md

 # chingu-board-client

-> front end for the chongu-board project
+> front end for the chingu-board project

 ## Build Setup